Difference Between Hiring and Recruitment

 If you have a vacancy for a specific position in your company and need to hire someone to fill it, you hire someone based on the criteria that must be met to justify the specific role.

-Recruitment, on the other hand, is a broad selection process that takes place to find suitable candidates.
+On the other hand, recruitment is a broad selection process to find suitable candidates.

 Comparison Table